hvmerode/junit-pipeline/README.md

 * At the start, the local target repository and the remote target repository (of the test project) can become out-of-sync.
 Delete both the local and the remote repo and start again.
 * Copying files from the main local repo to the test local repo involves exclusion of files, using an exclusion list.
 This list is currently hardcoded\
   and contains "idea, target, .git and class".
 This should be made configurable in the junit_pipeline.properties file.
+* With the introduction of tests running in multiple branches, it is not possible to run multiple tests in one go.
+Second test fails because cloning/checkout is not possible somehow
+* ~~The updated pipeline code is pushed to the _default branch_ in the test project (master); pushing to other branches is not possible.~~
-* The project id of the Azure DevOps test project must be configured manually and is not (yet) derived automatically.
+* ~~The project id of the Azure DevOps test project must be configured manually and is not (yet) derived automatically.~~